vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 First, the basics.
 We have alluded to the fact that fusion builds from the small to the big.
 Putting four 1H nuclei together, at 1.007825 a.m.u. each and forming *He at 4.0026033 a.m.u. leaves a difference of 0.0287 a.m.u.— 0.7% of the total mass-which amounts to 153 million kcal/g.[^58]

-[^58]: The calculation is that 0.0287 a.m.u. cor- responds to Am = 4.8 x $10^{-29}$ kg, or E $Δmc^2$ 4.2 x $10^{-12}$ J (26.7 MeV).
+[^58]: The calculation is that 0.0287 a.m.u. corresponds to Am = 4.8 x $10^{-29}$ kg, or E $Δmc^2$ 4.2 x $10^{-12}$ J (26.7 MeV).
 We convert the Joules to kcal by dividing by 4,184, and then divide by the input mass in grams (4.03 a.m.u. times 1.6605 x $10^{-24}$ g/a.m.u.) to get 153 kcal/g.
 Starting with two deuterium nuclei reduces energy yield a bit to to 137 kcal/g, and for deuterium-tritium reactions it's down to 81 million kcal/g.

 This is almost ten times as large as the amount for fission (17 million kcal/g; Box 15.3), making it ten-million times more potent than chemical reactions.+++(4)+++ Recall that fusion's better performance can be related to the steepness of the left-hand-side of the binding-energy-per-nucleon curve of Figure 15.10.